JoseALermaIII/Batch-tutorials/README.md

 # Batch-tutorials
 Experiments with batch files.

 # Objective
-Before there was scripting with Windows PowerShell, it was easier to make a batch file.
+Before there was scripting with Windows PowerShell, it was easier to make a batch file (and still is, in fact).

-I will include batch files that help show why they can be dangerous.
+I will include batch files to show why they can be dangerous.

-Did you know Gmail will not send an e-mail with .bat files attached?
-Even if they are in a .zip archive?
+# License
+Distributed under MIT License.